znasipak/znasipak.github.io/index.md

 ## Welcome

 My research site is currently under construction.
+You can get in touch with me by email at znasipak [at] unc [dot] edu.